happy-lab/Internet-Status/README.md

 # Internet Monitor
-The Internet Monitor started as a few changes to the [internetup](http://whiskeytangohotel.com/internetup) program.
+The Internet Status monitor started as a few changes to the [internetup](http://whiskeytangohotel.com/internetup) program.
-It got completely rewritten but the original command line output is used.
+It got completely rewritten but uses its original command line output.

 ## License
 Internet Monitor is released under a MIT [license](./LICENSE).

 ## Requirements
-* A flexible number of sites to poll.
+* Allow flexible number of sites to poll.
-* The internet status to be available in more than one location.
+* Provide the internet status to be available in more than one location.
 * Run on a headless system.
 * No log file to manage.

 ## Components

-### internet-monitor
+### internet-statusd
 Program to poll site to determine the condition of the internet connection.
 Publishes current condition to a ***MQTT*** server.
-Also broadcast detailed status information using a sigle UDP packet to the local host.
+Also broadcasts detailed status information using a single UDP packet to the local host.

-### status-pi
+### internet-status_pi
-Program that subscribes to the topc on the ***MQTT*** server.
+Program that subscribes to the topiic on the ***MQTT*** server.
 Presents the internet condition on a single RGB LED.
+This program is provided as the basis for other presentation mechanisms.

-### status
+### internet-status
 Program to listen for the UDP packet and print it.

 ## Implementation